-All Members present during the whole or part of a meeting must sign their names on the attendance sheets before the conclusion of every meeting to assist with the record of attendance.
+All Members present during the whole or part of a meeting will be recorded as being in attendance before the conclusion of every meeting.

 Where members attend meetings virtually they must ensure their presence is known to the minute taker in order to ensure their presence is recorded.